AlexaCRM/dynamics-webapi-toolkit/README.md

 See [the tutorial](https://github.com/AlexaCRM/dynamics-webapi-toolkit/wiki/Tutorial) for the sample code to instantiate the connection, create, retrieve, update and delete records.

+This toolkit supports **only** Dynamics 365 Web API.
+For PHP implementation of the Dynamics 365 SOAP interface, see [php-crm-toolkit project](https://github.com/AlexaCRM/php-crm-toolkit).

 ## Features & Limitations

 The current release of the library does not support the following features (supported features and scenarios are mentioned along the way):